fourMs/VideoAnalysis/readme.md

 Please see the [tutorial](https://github.com/fourMs/VideoAnalysis/wiki) for more information.

-## Demonstration

-See [this video](https://www.youtube.com/embed/vvuiir2vDfQ) for a demonstration of how the program works.

 ## History

 This software project was started by [Alexander Refsum Jensenius](http://people.uio.no/alexanje) in 2003, first in the form of the [Musical Gestures Toolbox for Max](http://www.uio.no/english/research/groups/fourms/downloads/software/musicalgesturestoolbox/).
 The toolbox later became integrated as the first collection of video modules in the [Jamoma](http://www.jamoma.org) project.